 As a software developer, maybe you’re thinking about learning a new programming language – Python.

 But you probably have some questions:

-- Will it be relevant in 5 or 10 years?
+- Will Python be relevant in 5 or 10 years?

 There’s a lot to think about.

-It doesn’t make sense to learn a language that will be obsolete in a few years.
+It doesn’t make sense to learn Python if it will be obsolete in a few years.
 Or a pain to maintain.

 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.